top of page

 - Jim Hagenbarth, Big Hole Valley rancher

 "The films themselves create a celebration for people who have been in on these efforts for many years, to see their stories reflected in a clear, compelling narrative.
 Expanding the outreach, screenings, and workshops is important for advancing the work that is featured as well as inspiring this approach elsewhere.
-It's an opportunity to expand and bring more attention to the importance of the work, to enlist more supporters and partners, and potentially lead to more resources and grant opportunities, because we are better able to articulate the work and connect with people around the story of the work.
 Everywhere, we are hearing the drumbeat of people needing to tell their story.
 This is a really authentic answer to that call.
 It inspires others to think, 'I'd like to create a story like that in my community', where we can pull people together and create a community guided response to our own challenges."

 - Bill Milton, rancher & community facilitator, Roundup, MT